thorbenvh8/CarND-Behavioral-Cloning-P3/writeup.md

 The model was overfitting after 7 epochs.
 The model worked pretty good, even in curves, but sometimes got totally lost and just drove off the road.

 The final step was to crop the image from the top 50pxs and from the bottom 20px.
+So you dont see the background and not the front of the car.
+This won't give you any information of what to do.

+![Cropped image][image4]

+I created extra augmented data to prevent from overfitting because in a round you would always do more left or right curves because its a circle.
+So I flipped every image and inverted the steering angle.

+![Fipped image][image5]

 The loss went down dramatically but it took 10 epochs after it was overfitting.